Nyaya: Etymology

 Nyaya (न्याय) is a Sanskrit word which means justice, equality for all being, specially a collection of general or universal rules.
 In some contexts, it means model, axiom, plan, legal proceeding, judicial sentence, or judgment.
 Nyaya could also mean, "that which shows the way" tracing its Sanskrit etymology.
 In the theory of logic, and Indian texts discussing it, the term also refers to an argument consisting of an enthymeme or sometimes for any syllogism.
 In philosophical context, Nyaya encompasses propriety, logic and method.

-Panini, revered Sanskrit grammarian, derives the "Nyaya" from the root "i" which conveys the same meaning as "gam" - to go.
+Panini, revered Sanskrit grammarian, derives the "Nyaya" from the root "i" which conveys the same meaning as "gam" – to go.
 "Nyaya" signifying logic is there etymologically identical with "nigama" the conclusion of a syllogism.

 Nyaya is related to several other concepts and words used in Indian philosophies: Hetu-vidya (science of causes), Anviksiki (science of inquiry, systematic philosophy), Pramana-sastra (epistemology, science of correct knowledge), Tattva-sastra (science of categories), Tarka-vidya (science of reasoning, innovation, synthesis), Vadartha (science of discussion) and Phakkika-sastra (science of uncovering sophism, fraud, error, finding fakes).
 Some of these subsume or deploy the tools of Nyaya.

-Overview
+Development

+The historical development of Nyāya school is unclear, although Nasadiya hymns of Book 10 Chapter 129 of Rigveda recite its spiritual questions in logical propositions.
+In early centuries BCE, states Clooney, the early Nyāya scholars began compiling the science of rational, coherent inquiry and pursuit of knowledge.

+Foundational Text

-The Nyaya of logic is said to have been founded by a sage named Gautama.
-He is also known as Gautama, Aksapada and Dirghatapas.The names Gotama and Gautama points to the family to which he belonged while the names Aksapada and Dirghatapas refer respectively to his meditative habit and practice of long penance.
-The people of Mithila (modern Darbhanga in North Bihar) ascribe the foundation of Nyaya philosophy to Gautama, husband of Ahalya, and point out as the place of his birth a village named Gautamasthana where a fair is held every year on the 9th day of the lunar month of Chaitra (March-April).
+Aksapada Gautama composed the Nyāya Sūtras (by 2nd century CE), a foundational text for Nyāya, that primarily discusses logic, methodology and epistemology.
+Gautama is also known as Aksapada and Dirghatapas.
+The names Gotama and Gautama points to the family to which he belonged while the names Aksapada and Dirghatapas refer respectively to his meditative habit and practice of long penance.
+The people of Mithila (modern Darbhanga in North Bihar) ascribe the foundation of Nyāya philosophy to Gautama, husband of Ahalya, and point out as the place of his birth a village named Gautamasthana where a fair is held every year on the 9th day of the lunar month of Chaitra (March–April).
 It is situated 28 miles north-east of Darbhanga.